277

 Alvin: Who is saying…?

-Mona: Who is saying, [In a Russian accent] “It’s not our fault, it’s the west, it’s the corrosion of Russian morals, it’s the homosexuals.”
+Mona: Who is saying, [In a Russian accent] “It’s not our fault.
+It’s not our fault there’s no inevitable progression.
+It’s the fault of the west.
+It’s the corrosion of Russian morals.
+It’s the homosexuals.”

 Alvin: They’re always against the gays.